 In the case of a restart after a cluster crash, the Hot Restart feature realizes that it was not a clean shutdown and Hazelcast tries to restart the cluster with the last saved data following the process explained above.
 In some cases, specifically when the cluster crashes while it has an ongoing partition migration process, currently it is not possible to restore the last saved state.

-16.3.3.1 Example Scenarios
+16.3.3.1 Restart of a Member in Running Cluster

 Assume the following: